t90029t90029/CS300-Software_Engineering-frupal/README.md

 Only grovniks that have been discovered by the adventurer can be seen.
 The adventurer can see one grovnik ahead with the naked eye, or two grovniks ahead with binoculars (B).
 Water (blue) can only be traversed if a ship (S) has been found.
-The adventurer can pre-emtively inspect grovniks it has discovered before it moves forward.
+The adventurer can pre-emptively inspect grovniks it has discovered before it moves forward.

 #### Energy ####
 The adventurer only has a limited amount of energy for traveling.
 If the adventurer runs out of energy, the game is over.